ltron/tangle/readme.rst

-Tangle - directed graph for classes
+Tangle - directed graph and data flow for classes
 ===================================

 Tangle is a library for connecting class instances through dependency graphs.